Last update: Sep 24, 2022

 Hint number 2

-The next hint is a triangle in between the trees.
+The next hint is a triangle hidden in the trees behind the wooden gate in the background.
 It is barely visible, but the triangle shape suggests a roof.
-It could have been red.
+It is indicated in red below.

 What could this roof be?
 Remember the photo of the entrance portal of Wat Saen Fang?
-This is in the right spot, and could be about 5 meters high, and is just visible over the 4 meter high walls.
-That matches the position of the roof of the portal.
+It could be about 5 meters high, and would have been visible over the 4 meter high walls.
+The roof position of the entrance portal is spot on.

 Below is a map of the gate area, which shows the line of sight to the entrance portal, as well as the many trees growing behind the walls.
 It all seems to fit quite well.